 Mortgage tips:

-Deposit strategy: Higher loan-to-value applications may benefit from lender comparisons around credit scoring and deposit sources.
+- Deposit strategy: Higher loan-to-value applications may benefit from comparing lenders on credit scoring and deposit sources.

 Canary Wharf and the Docklands (East London)